 Many people don’t think twice about putting their produce into plastic bags at the store.
 The average American family uses around 1,500 plastic bags a year without a second thought, but what happens to them once they are out of our sight?

-Only about 1% of plastic bags actually end up being recycled, while the rest make their way into landfills and eventually make their way into our oceans.
-The estimated 4,000,000,000,000 plastic bags used worldwide annually are making a huge impact on our environment and there is an easy solution to this big problem.
+Less than 10% of plastic bags actually get recycled, while the rest make their way into landfills and eventually make their way into our oceans.
+The estimated 5 trillion plastic bags used worldwide annually are making a huge impact on our environment and there is an easy solution to this big problem.

 Round up some old sheets or any other fabric you have, turn on the good ol’ sewing machine, and have at it!
 Anne-Marie Bonneau has easy to follow patterns for basic cloth produce bags, or if you’re feeling a bit adventurous, you can give her bento bag pattern a try.
 She also has an informative guide on how to organize a produce bag meetup so you can inspire others to give sustainable living a try!

 6. Organize, join, or do your own beach cleanup